 This proposal attempts to solve for the following issues:

-There is no current process to compensate eligible stakeholders for meaningful participation in CAEECC related meetings and/or working groups.
+There is no current process to compensate eligible stakeholders for meaningful participation in CAEECC related meetings and activities.

-The Restructuring Working Group will likely require compensation for eligible stakeholders in order to be an inclusive and accessible working group for stakeholders who are not already engaged in CAEECC activities.
-There needs to be a clear timeline for the Compensation Task Force as it is a critical path activity for launching the Restructuring WG but also shouldn’t cause excessive delays in its commencement
+The Restructuring Working Group will have compensation for eligible stakeholders in order to be an inclusive and accessible working group for stakeholders who are not already engaged in CAEECC meetings and activities.
+There needs to be a clear timeline for the Compensation Task Force as it is a critical path activity for launching the Restructuring WG, but it also shouldn’t cause excessive delays in the WG’s commencement.
+It is envisioned that the Compensation Task Force’s work may take approximately 6 months to complete; the CDEI WG report proposes the compensation pilot be established by 9/1/2022.

-The Restructuring Working Group will also need to address the broader/longer-term compensation matters.
+The Restructuring WG will also need to address the broader/longer-term compensation matters.

 Advantages: